Digger trucks drafted in to rescue people stranded in China floods | Headlines

 - China

-Workers driving construction vehicles rescued stranded residents and delivered food to those still trapped on Friday after days of torrential rain swamped the central Chinese city of Zhengzhou.
-As floodwaters began to recede, rescuers in the city of 12 million used digger trucks, inflatable boats and other makeshift rafts to transport some residents to dry land and deliver provisions to others in high-rise apartment blocks.
+Workers driving construction vehicles helped to rescue stranded residents and deliver food to those still trapped on Friday after days of torrential rain swamped the central Chinese city of Zhengzhou.
+As floodwaters began to recede, rescuers in the city of 12 million used digger trucks, inflatable boats and makeshift rafts to transport some residents to dry land and deliver provisions to others in high-rise apartment blocks.

 Zhengzhou, the capital city of populous Henan province, has borne the brunt of extreme wet weather in central China this week, receiving the equivalent of a year's worth of rain in just a few days.
 The resulting severe flooding killed 12 people who were trapped in the city's subway system.
 It also downed power supplies and stranded residents at home, in offices and on public transportation.

-Some of the rescuers are volunteers using makeshift water craft, like the digger trucks deployed by local construction companies.
+Some of the rescuers are volunteers using makeshift means like the digger trucks deployed by local construction companies.
 One of the volunteers, Li Kui, 34, said the demand for basic goods and foods was immense.

 "We start our day at 8 a.m. and go on until 2 a.m.
 Besides having lunch and using the bathroom, we just go up and down the streets all day," Li said.
 Asked if he was exhausted, Li said: "Yes, but compared to the people trapped inside, they must be feeling worse."